What Was The Worst Natural Disaster

 Develop a Family Emergency Plan

-One of the most important things you can do to prepare for a natural disaster is to develop a family emergency plan.
+To develop a family emergency plan stands out as a key things you can do to prepare for a natural disaster.
 This plan should include information on how to evacuate your home, where to meet in case you get separated, and how to communicate with each other.

 Your emergency plan should also include a list of important phone numbers and contact information, as well as copies of important documents such as insurance policies and identification.
-Practice your emergency plan regularly with your family so that everyone knows what to do in the event of a disaster.
+Practice your emergency plan regularly with your family so that everyone knows what to do in the event of a disaster Still holds up..

 Build an Emergency Supply Kit